joseafilho/greencap-k8s/helm-values/harbor/README.md

 ## First Access

-1. Open the browser and access: `https://core.harbor.greencap:30002`
+1. Open the browser and access: `http://core.harbor.greencap:30001` or `https://core.harbor.greencap:30002`
 2. Log in with the credentials above
 3. On the first login, Harbor may request that you change the `admin` user password

+> **Note:** Harbor is now exposed via Gateway API using HTTPRoute resources instead of traditional Ingress.

 ## 5. Docker Operations